 What can I expect from my RWS tour?

 When you arrive at our sanctuary in beautiful Nelson County, we will spent some time walking through our main facility building and will explore the outdoor enclosures for our education animals, offering an opportunity to see all of our education ambassador team up close while answering any questions you may have.
-Tours typically range from 30 minutes to 1 hour depending on your schedule and interests.
+Tours typically range from 45 minutes to 90 minutes, depending on your schedule and interests.